vanderlan/Orion-Api/README.md

 8. All API calls use async
 9.	(optional use) Docker and Docker-Compose
 10. API Version Configuration (by x-api-version header attribute)
+11. Globalization

 ##### Todo
-1. Internationalization
-2. Advanced Permissions Configuration
+1. Advanced Permissions Configuration
-3. API Test
+2. API Test
-4. In Memory database for Testing
+3. In Memory database for Testing
+4. Logout